Alvis Car and Engineering Company: Post war

-Car production resumed with a four-cylinder model, the TA 14, based on the pre-war 12/70.
-A solid, reliable and attractive car, the TA 14 fitted well the mood of sober austerity in post-war Britain, but much of the magic attaching to the powerful and sporting pre-war models had gone and life was not easy for a specialist car manufacturer.
-Not only had Alvis lost their car factory but many of the pre-war coachbuilders had not survived either and those that had were quickly acquired by other manufacturers.
-The post-war history of Alvis was dominated by the quest for reliable and reasonably priced coachwork.
+Car production resumed with a four-cylinder model, the TA 14, based on the prewar 12/70.
+A solid, reliable, and attractive car, the TA 14 fitted well the mood of sober austerity in postwar Britain, but much of the magic attaching to the powerful and sporting prewar models had gone, and life was not easy for a specialist car manufacturer.
+Not only had Alvis lost their car factory, but also many of the prewar coachbuilders had not survived either, and those that had were quickly acquired by other manufacturers.
+The postwar history of Alvis was dominated by the quest for reliable and reasonably priced coachwork.